Indiana State Road 641

-State Road 641 (SR 641) in the U.S. state of Indiana is a state road in Vigo County that bypasses the city of Terre Haute.
+State Road 641 (SR 641) in the U.S. state of Indiana is a state road in Vigo County that bypasses southeast Terre Haute.
 The highway connects U.S. Route 41 (US 41) in the south and Interstate 70 (I-70) in the north.

 Route description

 SR 641 is a freeway southeast of Terre Haute that starts at an interchange along US 41 near Eaton Road in Honey Creek Township and branches off to the northeast toward Woodsmall Road, then turns north.
 A folded diamond interchange connects SR 641 to McDaniel Road.
 To the north of the interchange, the freeway crosses a CSX Railroad line and curves to the east, crossing into Riley Township.
 SR 641 meets SR 46 at Riley Road.
 SR 46 merges onto the new freeway at this intersection and the two highways run concurrently as they curve north to meet I-70.
 SR 641 ends at the new interchange with I-70 and US 40, while SR 46 continues northward on its current highway routing.